Sexuality and Intimacy

 Sexuality and Intimacy for Baby Boomers

-Sexuality and intimacy for baby-boomers is no different than the intimacy desired at any other stage of life.
+Sexuality and intimacy for baby-boomers are no different than the intimacy desired at any other stage of life.
 We all want to be seen and heard.

 The best definition or pronunciation of intimacy that I’ve seen is into-me-you-see.
-This has nothing to do with the nakedness of one’s body, so much as a nakedness of the Soul.
+This has nothing to do with the nakedness of one’s body, so much as the nakedness of the Soul.

 I believe that intimacy is tied up with trust and it’s not something that should be given lightly.
-However in order to be seen we need to let down our walls, take off our masks and revel our deepest hopes, dreams, wishes and fears.
+However, in order to be seen, we need to let down our walls, take off our masks and reveal our deepest hopes, dreams, wishes and fears.
 In 1994 I wrote a poem about wearing masks that I’d like to share with you here: